OHDSI/ArachneCentralAPI/README.md

 #Arachne Community Edition build and run manual

 ##Prerequisites
-For building and run the Arachne machine should have following applications:
+For building and run the Arachne please install following applications:
 - Maven
 - JDK 8
-- LibreOffice  - for running the ArachneCentralApi only
+- LibreOffice  - for running the ArachneCentralAPI only
 - Solr 7
 - Postgres DBMS